If you want to sell online then you’ll need a way to showcase your products, wow your customers, and manage transactions.

 In your search for the best tools for the job, by now you’ve no doubt come to the point of comparing SamCart vs PayPal.

 So, which one should you choose?

-In this short article (this one doesn’t need to be long), I’ll explain what each platform is designed to do, as well as the key differences between SamCart and PayPal.
+In this short article, I’ll explain what each platform is designed to do, as well as the key differences between SamCart and PayPal.

 What Is SamCart?

 So, what does SamCart do

 ?
 Here’s a quick overview of how you can use this platform.